yegor256/blog/_posts/2018/dec/2018-12-11-unit-testing-anti-patterns.md

 {"name='Guardian'}
 **Guardian**.
 A test that asserts that something **doesn't** happen.
 For example, `CachableTest` verifies zero interaction with `HttpClient`.
-It creates a dangrous situation, because it's hard to make a test fail (because removing `when` clause and even removing all logic won't make a test fail) and thus, hard to verify whether a test is not a liar<sup>4</sup>.
+It creates a dangerous situation, because it's hard to make a test fail (because removing `when` clause and even removing all logic won't make a test fail) and thus, hard to verify whether a test is not a liar<sup>4</sup>.

 Useful links: